AnonymousPlanet/thgtoa/guide.md

 -   Enable the Veracrypt option to wipe the keys from memory if a new device is inserted (system \> settings \> security \> clear keys from memory if a new device is inserted).
 This could help in case your system is seized while still on (but locked).

 -   Enable the Veracrypt option to mount volumes as removable volumes (Settings \> Preferences \> Mount volume as removable media).
-This will prevent Windows from writing some logs about your mounts in the Eventlogs[^163].
+This will prevent Windows from writing some logs about your mounts in the Event logs[^163].

 -   Be careful and have a good situational awareness when using your hidden system, if you sense something weird.
 Shut your laptop down as fast as possible.